yewstack/yew/docs/concepts/function-components.md

 ### Hooks

 Hooks are simply functions that let you “hook into” components' state and/or lifecycle and perform actions.
-Yew comes with a few pre-defined hooks.
+Yew comes with a few pre-defined Hooks.
 You can also create your own.

 #### Pre-defined Hooks

-Yew comes with the following predefined hooks:
+Yew comes with the following predefined Hooks:
 - [`use_state`](function-components/pre-defined-hooks.md#use_state)
 - [`use_ref`](function-components/pre-defined-hooks.md#use_ref)
 - [`use_reducer`](function-components/pre-defined-hooks.md#use_reducer)